linode/docs/docs/applications/containers/how-to-use-lxd-containers-on-linode.md

 {{< /output >}}

-4. Check the list of containers to make sure that the new container is running:
+4. Check the list of containers to make sure the new container is running:

         lxc list